-AVAILABILITY OF THE RED HERRING PROSPECTUS AND APPLICATION FORMS
+AVAILABILITY OF RED HERRING PROSPECTUS AND APPLICATION FORMS

 The Memorandum containing the salient features of the Red Herring Prospectus together with the Application Forms and copies of the Red Herring Prospectus may be obtained from the Registered Office of our Company, from the Registered Office of the Book Running Lead Manager to the Issue, Registrar to the Issue as mentioned in the Application form.
-The application forms could have been downloaded from the website of BSE Limited i.e., www.bseindia.com.
-Applicants used the specified Application Form for the purpose of making an Application in terms of the Red Herring Prospectus.
-All the applicants applied only through the ASBA process.
-ASBA
+The application forms may also be downloaded from the website of BSE Limited i.e., www.bseindia.com.
+Applicants shall only use the specified Application Form for the purpose of making an

-Applicants submitted an Application Form either in physical or electronic form to the SCSBs authorizing blocking of funds that were available in the bank account specified in the Application Form.
-Applicants used the specified Application Form for the purpose of making an application in terms of the Red Herring Prospectus.
-The Application Form contained space for indicating number of specified securities subscribed for in demat form.
+Application in terms of the Red Herring Prospectus.
+All the applicants shall have to apply only through the ASBA process.
+ASBA Applicants shall submit an Application Form either in physical or electronic form to the SCSBs authorizing blocking of funds that are available in the bank account specified in the Application Form.
+Applicants shall only use the specified Application Form for the purpose of making an Application in terms of this Draft Red Herring Prospectus.
+The Application Form shall contain space for indicating number of specified securities subscribed for in demat form.